k-box/k-box/docs/user/documents/type-detection.md

 ## Mime Type

 The [mime type](https://tools.ietf.org/html/rfc2046) is defined by standard bodies.
-The identification is performed by a library that uses the [file magic number](https://en.wikipedia.org/wiki/File_format#Magic_number) and a known list of extensions to mime type.
+The detection is performed by a library that uses the [file magic number](https://en.wikipedia.org/wiki/File_format#Magic_number) and a known list of extensions to mime type.
 The normalization with the list is performed to reduce differences between the file library between Operating Systems.